DiamondLightSource/atip/README.rst

 functions that correspond to fields to interpret which data is to be returned or set.
 In the case where a cell needs to be passed to the data handling functions, for further specification, functools' ``partial()`` is used.

-In ``ATSimulator``, the calculation thread makes use of threading events, which act like flags, to indicate whether it should perform a recalculation or not;
-as well as using them to start and stop the thread.

-The ``start_thread()`` and ``stop_thread()`` methods on ``ATSimulator`` are there so an ``ATSimulator`` object can exist without having the background calculation thread running.
-This prevents the unnecessary wasting of processing power when recalculation is not required.

 ``ATSimulator`` has many methods because the physics data from AT must be split into a more manageable format before it is returned, so that the user is not